…and boy am I happy about it. Little old me, grew something as tropical and worldly as a melon!

 Melons grow in vines, and I have no idea where one plant took itself off to, but the other one did survive, and lo and behold the middle of August brought a baby melon:

 I admit I was surprised by that, given the cramped conditions of the greenhouse.
 I’d thrown the watering can in the general direction of my melon plant regularly, but I was rather taken aback to find one growing.

 Anyhow, once established the growing speed was rapid.
 The vine sprawled across the greenhouse floor and the fruit itself began to resemble a proper melon.
 The question remained, however: would it taste like a melon…

 What Did It Taste Like?

 Melons are ripe when they smell, well, very melony.
 This weekend, the fruit began to do just that, so we harvested my sole summer melon.
 And wow, it was gorgeous.
-This will sound stupid, but for me one of the biggest feelings of relief in GYO is when a fruit or veg actually tastes like you expect it to.
+This will sound stupid, but for me, one of the biggest feelings of relief in GYO is when a fruit or veg actually tastes as you expect it to.

 I was worried my melon might be dehydrated, or just a bit rubbish.
 But it wasn’t.
 The flesh was bright orange and beautifully juicy, and the flavour sweet.
 Safe to say, I was over the moon.

 Next year I’ll definitely grow melons again, but there are a few things I’ll do differently.
 I’ll pinch out growing tips to encourage side shoots, which will hopefully provide me with more than one fruit (a typical plant yields between 2 and 4 fruits), and I’ll feed the plant too.

 However, this is all next year.
 I’ll worry about that once I’m done smugly basking in my glory :).